CalebPecka/bioiSeniorProject/README.md

 "distance-matrix.tsv" was manually extracted from the zipped archive for "core-metrics-results-extended/jaccard_distance_matrix.qza".

 Running the 'level-7-bacterial-diversity.R' script will return our final results.
+This is the stage in the project in which we are interested in determining whether or not a patient's microbiome has 'improved' after FMT.
+One possible measurement is to determine whether or not a patient's microbiome became more similar to the donor patient.
+Patient's were matched, and mean jaccard distances were calculated for each week 18 sample with the paired donors.
+100% samples that were processed by qiime became more similar to the donor patients.
+These results were heavily impacted by the poor feature frequency of the original steps.

 ## Usage: